-Some men and women are prone to develop stretch marks on the abdomen, buttocks and thighs.
-New stretch marks are bright red, blue, black or purple.
+Some men and women are prone to develop stretch marks on the upper arms, abdomen, buttocks and thighs.
+New stretch marks are bright pink, red, blue, black or purple.
 Older stretch marks fade.

 - Pink, red, black, blue or purple streaks